-While other technology stocks have had to play catch-up with Apple’s innovative products, this iPhone represents the reverse. … Read More
+While other technology stocks have had to play catch-up with Apple’s innovative products, this iPhone represents the reverse.
+Other … Read More

 When it comes to bank stocks, it seems that JPMorgan Chase & Co.
 (NYSE/JPM) is Public Enemy Number One.
 It’s unfortunate that so many retail investors have such a negative market sentiment towards JPMorgan since it has the potential for large returns, with a dividend yield of 2.9%.

 The latest cheap shot is nothing short of a publicity stunt by a future politician, as the office of New York Attorney General Eric Schneiderman has just filed a civil lawsuit against a unit of JPMorgan, The Bear Stearns Companies, Inc., for alleged fraud.

 Of course, I don’t condone fraud; in fact, I think the penalties we have are far too lax when it comes to all companies, not just bank stocks.
 The problem is that this is clearly not about what’s in the best interest of America, but rather the need for a high-profile case to catch the public attention for the Attorney General to move up the rungs of the political ladder.